-- 6. No development shall take place until details of both hard and soft landscape works have been submitted to and approved in writing by the Local Planning Authority and these works shall be carried out as approved.
-These details shall include the following, as relevant: - means of enclosure, including any retaining structures: - other vehicle and pedestrian access and circulation areas: - hard surfacing materials: - minor artefacts and structures (e.g. street furniture, play equipment, refuse or other storage units, signs, lighting etc). - proposed and existing functional services above and below ground (eg. drainage, power, communications cables, pipelines etc.):
+- 5. No development shall take place until details of both hard and soft landscape works have been submitted to and approved in writing by the Local Planning Authority and these works shall be carried out as approved.
+These details shall include the following, as relevant: - means of enclosure, including any retaining structures: - minor artefacts and structures (e.g. street furniture, play equipment, refuse or other storage units, signs, lighting etc).